Police Blotter: July 22, 2020

 FELONY ARRESTS

+Sarah L. Ammons, 37, of Sacramento, was arrested by the Colusa Police Department at 3:51 p.m.
+July 15 on State Route 45 and Harbison Road in Colusa on suspicion of check fraud, felony possession of a controlled substance, possession of controlled substance paraphernalia, willfully disobeying a court order and bringing narcotics or alcohol into a prison or jail.
+She was booked into the Colusa County Jail.

+Russell A. Young, 40, transient, was arrested by the California Highway Patrol at 12:20 a.m.
+July 17 on the southbound Interstate 5 shoulder north of Lurline Avenue on suspicion of receiving known stolen property and taking a vehicle without the owner’s consent.
+He was booked into the Colusa County Jail.

-Brandon T. Dobbins, 26, of the 5200 block of Elizabeth Avenue, Yuba City, was arrested by the Yuba City Police Department at 6:10 p.m.
-July 20 on East Onstott Frontage Road on suspicion of being a prohibited person in possession of ammunition and possession of a stolen trailer.
-He was booked into Sutter County Jail.
+Oscar J. Cazares-Chavez, 35, of the 10400 block of Township Road, Live Oak, was arrested by the California Highway Patrol at 9:40 p.m.
+July 18 on State Route 20 on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, child endangerment and driving with a license suspended for DUI.
+He was booked into the Colusa County Jail.

-Shelby L. Elling-Lock, 28, was arrested by the Yuba County Sheriff’s Office at 11 p.m.
-July 19 in the 39000 block of Shimer Road on suspicion of corporal injury.
-She was booked into Yuba County Jail.
+Jesse D. Medina, 30, of the 300 block of Bear Flag Road, Stonyford, was arrested by the Colusa County Sheriff’s Office at 3:28 a.m.
+July 18 on the 300 block of Bear Flag Road in Stonyford on suspicion of domestic battery and criminal threats with the intent to terrorize.
+He was booked into the Colusa County Jail.